Father of missing Hawaii woman found dead in Los Angeles, LAPD says

 It's not clear what happened after Hannah landed at LAX on Nov.
 8, but she never arrived as planned at New York's John F. Kennedy International Airport.

-Friends and family reported getting odd text messages from here and she was spotted in a video on Nov.
+Friends and family reported getting odd text messages from her for a few days after that and she was spotted in a video on Nov.
 10 at the Grove shopping mall in Los Angeles.
 She was last heard from in text messages on Nov.
 11. She was also seen in surveillance video around a downtown Metro train station with an unknown person on Nov.
 11, her family said.

 Ryan Kobayashi represented the family in media interviews as they sought help from the general public.